ReactBridge

 Inheritance

-It's possible inherit an other native module (which implements RCTBridgeModule protocol) and override existing or append additional functionality.
+It's possible to inherit an other native module (which implements RCTBridgeModule protocol) and override existing or append additional functionality.
 For instance, to signal events to JavaScript you can subclass RCTEventEmitter:

 @ReactModule